hiptest/hiptest-publisher/.github/pull_request_template.md

----
-name: New feature
-about: Add a new feature to Hiptest-publisher
-title: ''
-labels: New feature
-assignees: ''

----

-## Motivation and description of the new feature
+## Motivation and description of the pull request

-A link to the issue or a short description
+A link to the issue (for bugfixes) or a description of the new feature.

 ## Type of change

 - [ ] Breaking change (loosing support of old ruby versions, incompatibility with previous templates or config files)
 - [ ] New functionnality
+- [ ] Bug fix

 ## Checklist: